Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

-Prayer Mission Baptist Church — Located off road to the right, off of Rt.
+Prayer Mission Baptist Church — Located off the road to the right, off of Rt.
 10, in Isle of Wight County, between Cherry Grove Road and Rt.
 10, north of Chuckatuck approximately 3 miles.

 Friendship Cathedral C.O.G.I.C.